 Sustainable Klamath is a dedicated group of local volunteers focused on the health and harmony of our community.
-We understand that sustainability considers the whole instead of the specific, emphasizing relationships rather than pieces in isolation, and we welcome collaboration and a holistic approach to community development.
-We believe that citizen involvement at the grass-roots level is a powerful and effective way to enact positive change that is equitable, and that makes sense ecologically and economically.
-We strive to provide education and resources that support, engage, and elevate our community and we cherish the beauty of the Klamath Basin and all its people.
+We understand that sustainability supports collaboration and a holistic approach to community development.
+Citizen involvement at the grass-roots level is a powerful and effective way to enact positive change that is socially equitable.
+It’s also important to be ecologically and economically sustainable.
+We strive to provide resources that support, engage, and elevate our community.

 History and Accomplishments

 Sustainable Klamath (SK) started as Klamath Sustainable Communities (KSC) in 1995.
-As an off-shoot of a League of Women Voters population study, KSC worked with LWV Klamath County and the Klamath Basin Audubon until incorporating into its own 501(c)(3) in 2003.
+As an off-shoot of a League of Women Voters population study, KSC worked with LWV Klamath County and the Klamath Basin Audubon until incorporation as a 501(c)(3) in 2003.

-During the early years, KSC worked with Waste Management, the City of Klamath Falls, and Klamath County to create and enact a variable rate structure for recycling and waste pick-up as part of their focus on recycling and waste reduction.
-Success and growth led KSC to branch out into other areas of sustainability, allowing for the establishment of the Mills Community Garden in 2010, the Klamath Tool Library and the Solid Waste Action Committee (SWAC) in 2018.
-All three projects are ongoing, providing the Klamath Basin with empowering resources and useful, sustainable solutions.
+Early on, KSC worked with Waste Management, the City of Klamath Falls, and Klamath County to create and enact a variable rate structure for recycling and waste pick-up to support recycling and waste reduction.
+KSC branched out into other areas of sustainability, establishing the Mills Community Garden in 2010.
+In 2018, the Klamath Tool Library and the Solid Waste Action Committee (SWAC) were created.
 You can learn more about these projects here.

-In 2019, KSC modernized and changed its name to Sustainable Klamath (SK).
-The new Sustainable Klamath redesigned its social media platforms and revamped its content to further reach potential volunteers, inspire the community, and advance the concept of sustainability in the Klamath Basin.
+In 2019, KSC changed its name to Sustainable Klamath (SK).
+We also revamped our content to reach more volunteers, inspire the community, and find new ways to advance sustainability in the Klamath Basin.
+The work continues, and as of 2021, Sustainable Klamath is recognized as a participating organization in Blue Zones and Healthy Klamath.

 During the COVID-19 pandemic, our meetings are being hosted in a virtual setting.
 If you are interested in attending a virtual meeting, contact email@example.com for details.